Last updated: January 28, 2021

 There are many ways we could proceed with building a local web.
 One way would be to store data on our local computers, then share that data directly with each other rather than going through a server.

 Landline phones and answering machines from the 90’s are a good analogy.
 You could call someone up and talk to them in real time or leave a message on their answering machine.
 While your voice message did go over the centralized phone lines, it would ultimately be stored on the answering machine itself.
 These messages were not stored in perpetuity to be data mined later, they were almost always deleted as soon as they were heard.
 You could also use the greeting to convey information (e.g., “we can’t come to this phone right now, but you can try calling our other line to see if we pick up there.”)

 Our computers and devices could play a similar role.
 We would store our data locally then only share it with people we know and trust.
 This would cut social media platforms out of the picture entirely.

 How you can get involved

 You can be as involved in the project as you would like.
-For the moment, the focus is on having a discussion about what the Local Web should look like and how it should behave.
+For the moment, the focus is on having a discussion about what the Local Web should look like and the values it should have.

 I have a Slack group ready for us to host this discussion.
 Slack is a flexible chat service.
 Among other benefits, Slack makes it possible to have discussions like these without them getting lost in email.
 There are Slack apps available for both your mobile device and your desktop with customizable nofitications.

-Beyond this Slack group, I currently have a workshop proposal for MozFest 2021, which will occur in March.
-Decisions on proposed sessions will be made soon and there is the possibility that mine will not be selected.
-Regardless of whether the session is selected, I would like to prepare for this workshop to be run multiple times.
+Beyond this Slack group, I currently have a workshop scheduled for MozFest 2021, which will occur in March.
+While I am preparing this workshop specifically for MozFest right now, I would like to also run it outside MozFest as well.
 With your help, I’ll be able to ask better questions and run better workshops.